 Honoring Care Decisions is a program to promote and improve advance care planning at New London Hospital and in our communities.

-Advance Care Planning (ACP) is the process of planning ahead for medical care in the event you are unable to communicate your wishes to your family and healthcare providers.
-It is for all adults at all stages of health and involves the following:
+Advance care planning (ACP) is the process of planning ahead for medical care in the event you are unable to communicate your wishes to your family and health care providers.
+ACP is for all adults at all stages of health and involves:

 - Choosing a health care agent / Durable Power of Attorney for Health Care (DPOAH) to speak on your behalf if you are unable to speak for yourself